zu1k/nali/README_en.md

 ### Use with any other program

-Because nali can read the contents of the `stdin` pipeline, it can be used with any program
+Because nali can read the contents of the `stdin` pipeline, it can be used with any program.

 ```
 bash abc.sh | nali
 ```

-Nali will insert ip information after ip
+Nali will insert IP information after IP address.

-### IPV6 support
+### IPv6 support

-Use like ipv4
+Use like IPv4

 ```
 $ nslookup google.com | nali